-The School Treatment Program (Section 23) provides three therapeutically-based classrooms and treatment programs.
-There are two classrooms for kindergarten-aged children (3½ to 6), and one classroom for students ages 6-11.
+The Day Treatment Program (Section 23) provides three therapeutically-based classrooms and treatment programs.
+There are two classrooms for kindergarten-aged children (3½ to 6), and one classroom for grades 1-3.
 In both programs, students are referred because they are exhibiting emotional, social and behavioural challenges and are unable to manage in the mainstream educational system.
 A cognitive behavioural model and SNAP® strategies are used to help students better manage their behaviour and emotions.
 Students are taught using Individual Education Plans (IEP) which incorporate goals that include behavioural expectations.

 The kindergarten classrooms provide a structured setting that helps children manage impulsivity and emotions, develop basic social and school-readiness skills and enhance self-esteem and awareness of themselves and others.
 Children are referred to this program from a variety of sources including parents, schools and child care centres.
 The classrooms are run in partnership with the Toronto District School Board and are located at Charles G. Fraser Public School.